-Alex Spurrier is an associate partner at Bellwether Education Partners in the Policy and Evaluation practice area.
-He can be reached at alex.spurrier@bellwethereducation.org.
+Alex Spurrier is an associate partner at Bellwether in the Policy and Evaluation practice area.
+He can be reached at alex.spurrier@bellwether.org.

-Bonnie O'Keefe
+BONNIE O'KEEFE

-Bonnie O'Keefe is an associate partner at Bellwether Education Partners in the Policy and Evaluation practice area.
-She can be reached at bonnie.okeefe@bellwethereducation.org.
+Bonnie O'Keefe is a senior associate partner at Bellwether in the Policy and Evaluation practice area.
+She can be reached at bonnie.okeefe@bellwether.org.